Welcome the Programmer's Manual of the ALib C++ Class Library!

 .std::thread::id

 .
-This is only included if compiler symbol ALIB_EXT_LIB_THREADS_AVAILABLE evaluates to true
+This is only included if the compiler-symbol ALIB_EXT_LIB_THREADS_AVAILABLE evaluates to true

 .It is used to collect information about the caller of a function or method member.
 ALib collects such information mainly on two occasions: